Skip to content

 Water Content

 Tektites contain extremely low levels of water, often less than 0.05%.
-This lack of water is indicative of their formation process, which involves rapid cooling, inhibiting the incorporation of water or other volatiles during their solidification.
+This lack of water indicates their formation process, which involves rapid cooling and inhibits the incorporation of water or other volatiles during solidification.
+Volcanic glass, unlike tektites, often has a good amount of water in its composition.

 Colour and Appearance